pkalivas/radiate/docs/source/engines.md

     result = engine.run(rd.GenerationsLimit(100))

     # Everything in the multi-objective epoch is the same as the single-objective epoch, except for the value:
-    # This will be a list of objects as such:
+    # This will be a list of objects representing your pareto front as such:
     # [
     #     {'genotype': [Float], 'fitness': [obj1_fit, obj2_fit, ...]},
     #     {'genotype': [Float], 'fitness': [obj1_fit, obj2_fit, ...]},